biocentral/bio_flutter/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Working with biological data in flutter.
+Cross-platform representation and visualization of biological data in flutter.

 ## Features